 LOOK OUTSIDE INSTITUTIONAL RELIGION.
-Fewer people are affiliating with houses of worship, and one of the fastest-growing segments in religion surveys is people who profess spiritual beliefs but don’t attend worship.
+Fewer people are affiliating with houses of worship.
+One of the fastest-growing segments in religion surveys is people who profess spiritual beliefs but don’t attend worship.
 Stories about their expressions of spirituality — through environmental groups, books, conferences, yoga, house churches and more — say a lot about religion in America.

-INSIDE INSTITUTIONAL RELIGION, FIND GREAT STORIES.
-Houses of worship and religious organizations still, however, remain rich, powerful and, in some cases, influential forces in America.
+INSIDE INSTITUTIONAL RELIGION: FIND GREAT STORIES.
+Houses of worship and religious organizations still remain rich, powerful and, in some cases, influential forces in many places.
 Stories about their inner workings can be fascinating, telling or disturbing.
-How does a 13-member church end up with 40,000 members?
-How does a 2,000-member church end up with 40?
-How does an all-Anglo church become multiracial?
+How does a 13-member church end up with 40,000 congregants or a 2,000-member church shrink to 40?
 What happens after a pastor’s fall from grace?
-How does a mosque or synagogue attract younger members?
+How do houses of worship attract younger members and increase diversity?

 WHEN POSSIBLE, BE LOCAL AND NATIONAL — OR LOCAL AND GLOBAL.
 One of the best ways to pump up the impact of a religion story is to connect it to a national or global trend or event.
 It gives readers, viewers and listeners a sense that the values debated in their town are being tested on a larger playing field.
-Most local stories can be placed in national context with a quick clip search.
-And most houses of worship and religious organizations — even those that aren’t part of a global faith — have strong international ties because of immigration, missionary or relief work, sister congregations, funding of overseas projects or concern for members of their faith involved in violent conflicts internationally.
+Most local stories can be placed in national or international context, and most houses of worship and religious organizations have strong international ties because of immigration, missionary or relief work, sister congregations, funding of overseas projects or concern for members of their faith involved in violent conflicts internationally.

 ENCOURAGE CONVERSATION.
 Rather than report on one faith group at a time, focus on issue stories that reflect the thinking of a variety of faiths.
-How do Jewish, evangelical Christian, mainline Protestant Christian and Muslim believers differ in their approach to stemcell research?
-How do Buddhists and Hindus approach end-of-life care differently from Christians, Jews or Muslims?
+How do faith groups differ in their approach to today’s most controversial social topics?

 BE TIMELY, BUT DON’T WORRY TOO MUCH ABOUT TIME PEGS.
 With religion, some of the best stories result from following up later to find out what effect a vote, a change in leadership or a new policy had on real people’s lives.